ericboles/docker-compose-mautic/README.md

-# Hosting Mautic 5 on a VPS with Docker Compose
+Test# Hosting Mautic 5 on a VPS with Docker Compose

 This is a working example of automate hosting Mautic 5 instance(s) on Virtual Private Server (VPS) on [digitalocean.com](https://m.do.co/c/d0ce234a41be)